Olympic National Park Day Trip (Best 1-Day Itineraries!)

 • Rialto Beach – adds another hour of driving one way from Lake Crescent.

-A few days before you leave:
+A few days before your trip:

 • Know the ferry schedule and best driving routes, and pad your schedule for travel delays.